Author Guidelines

 IMAGES

-- For text submissions you can submit up to seven images to accompany your article.
+- For article submissions, you can submit up to seven images to accompany your article.

-- Images should be submitted as separate jpegs and the resolution should be 300 dpi.
+- Images should be submitted as separate JPEGs, with a resolution of 300 dpi.

 - Please provide us with a separate file with full image captions, including any courtesy lines and photo credits.

-- Please ensure to include image placements within the text, eg: [Fig. 1]
+- Please ensure that image placements are included within the text, e.g., [Fig.].
+1]

 COPYRIGHTS